indic-amigo-akademi/.github/profile/README.md

-# Indic Amigo Akademi
+# Nomoskar, this is IAA team

-An non-profit association of likely minded individuals from technology domain to promote, contribute and grow open-source network.
+Indic Amigo Akademi is a non-profit association of likely minded individuals from technology domain to promote, contribute and grow open-source network.